cztomsik/tokamak/README.md

 ## Routing

 There's a simple router built in, in the spirit of Express.js.
-It supports up to 16 basic path params, and `*` wildcard.
+It supports up to 16 basic path params and the `*` wildcard.
 The example below shows how deps and params will be passed to the handler function.

 ```zig